cisco-oss-eng/perfwhiz/doc/source/installation.rst

 perfwhiz comes with two scripts, perfcap.py and perfmap.py.
-Normally, perfcap.py will be installed on the target node for capturing the perf data, perfmap.py can be ran from any machine to perform the data analysis, and plotting different types of chart upon request.
+Normally, perfcap.py will be installed on the target node for capturing the perf data, perfmap.py can be ran from any machine to plot different types of chart from the capture data.

 Both scripts are available in PyPI, and can be installed using either "pip install" or source code based installation.
 In either option of